datawire/ambassador-docs/docs/emissary/pre-release/howtos/istio.md

    tls: istio-upstream
    ```

-For example, if you have installed the Quote of the Moment service as described on the
+For example, if you have installed the Quote service as described on the
 [Getting Started](../../tutorials/getting-started) page, you will have a `Mapping` as follows:

    ```yaml